jimmy97332/product-inventory-management-system/README.md

 * godotenv: The project uses **godotenv** to manage environment variables.
 This allows for flexible configuration settings without hardcoding sensitive information into the codebase.
 Ensure to create a `.env` file with the necessary environment variables for proper configuration.
 * Error Handling: Proper error handling is implemented to ensure meaningful responses and uses the **Logrus** library which provides detailed logs that help in debugging and monitoring the application's behavior.
 * JSON: All data between the client and server is exchanged in JSON format for simplicity and consistency.
+* Docker: The **docker-version** branch uses Docker technology, specifically **Docker Compose**, to containerize the application.
-Performance Considerations: Efficient database queries and connection pooling are used to handle performance concerns.
+* Performance Considerations: Efficient database queries and connection pooling are used to handle performance concerns.

 ## Future Enhancements
 * Expand the authentication and authorization system by integrating user accounts stored in the database to validate user credentials, in addition to the existing JWT-based authentication.
 * Add pagination to the product listing endpoint.
 * Include more comprehensive validation for input data.
+* Set up a more secure method for handling environment variables, such as using secret management tools or encryption techniques, to protect sensitive information.